 - 8.3.1 To assign the distinguishing marks RP-1, RP-1A, RP-1AS, RP-2 or RP-2S added to the class notation of the ship, the following documentation shall be submitted to the Register for approval (where applicable): - .1 calculation results demonstrating that a single failure does not lead to the loss of propulsion and ship's steering according to 8.5.3 (for ships with the distinguishing marks RP-1A, RP-1AS, RP-2 or RP-2S).
-As an alternative, the results of the model or full-scale tests may be submitted; - .2 qualitative failure analysis for propulsion and steering (in compliance with Section 11, Part VII "Machinery Installations") or Failure Mode and Effect Analysis (FMEA) of the propulsion plant components based on the failure tree or the equivalent risk analysis agreed with the Register; - .3 torsional vibration calculations in compliance with 3.2.7.5.11, Part I "Classification"; at that the possibility of long-term operation of the alternative propulsion plant shall be considered separately; - .4 programmes of mooring and sea trials.
+As an alternative, the results of the model or full-scale tests may be submitted; - .2 qualitative failure analysis for propulsion and steering (in compliance with Section 11, Part VII "Machinery Installations") or Failure Mode and Effect Analysis (FMEA) of the propulsion plant components based on the failure tree or the equivalent risk analysis agreed with the Register; - .3 torsional vibration calculations in compliance with 3.2.7.5.11, Part I "Classification"; at that the possibility of long-term operation of the alternative propulsion plant shall be considered separately. - 8.3.2 The program of mooring and sea trials of the ship shall contain verification of the ship compliance with the requirements of this Chapter.